VijoPlays/vijoplays.github.io/index.md

+# Welcome to my GitHub hosted web page

+To see a programmer profile, check out the sub-path: https://vijoplays.github.io/profile/.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/VijoPlays/vijoplays.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.